markdabe912/hybrid_cnn_vit/README.md

 ### 2.1
 - Assumes both datasets have been downloaded into folders created by the download_dataset and download_dataset2 scripts
 - datasets folder should be in the same directory as this jupyter notebook
-- script combines the NIH and Chexpert datasets into a unified dataframe and saves the dataframe as a csv file **nih_chexcomb_df_final.csv** to your local directory
+- script combines the NIH and Chexpert datasets into a unified dataframe and saves the dataframe as a csv file **nih_chexcomb_df_final.csv** to your current directory
-- generates and saves disease prevalence plots **NIH Imbalance Plot** and **NIH_Chex Imbalance Plot** to your local directory
+- generates and saves disease prevalence plots **NIH Imbalance Plot** and **NIH_Chex Imbalance Plot** to your current directory
 ### 2.2 location
 - "./CS7643projectcomb-final.ipynb"